 - We have a guide to getting online when travelling, to help you stay connected on the go

-- You’re going to need to power all your devices when you travel – see our guide to the best travel adapters so you can choose the right one for your trip
+- You’re going to need to power all your devices when you travel, so see our guide to the best travel adapters so you can choose the right one for your trip

 And that’s it!
 As always, we are happy to try to answer any questions you may have about planning your own safari.
 Just pop them in the comments below, and we’ll get back to you as soon as we can.

-Or if you have been on safari and want to share your own experiences or advice about packing for a safari, feel free to share it below!
+Or if you have been on safari and want to share your own experiences or advice about packing, feel free to share below.

 Myra says